Orwell Astronomical Society (Ipswich)

 The skies cleared for a while, but then clouds came and went periodically, then a large cloud bank appeared.
 By the time this passed, the Sun was vanishing into yet more foliage and I called it a day.

-The below animation at least does show I was not recording a sunspot or a piece of dirt in the camera!
+The below animation does at least show that I was not recording a sunspot or a piece of dirt in the camera!

 Figure 24 is a still taken from the video, a mosaic of images showing the motion of Mercury in mid-transit.